Mobile World Congress 2011 Top five phones at Mobile World Congress 2011

 One of the most eagerly awaited phones of all time, the Xperia Play finally brought the PlayStation to a Sony Ericsson mobile.

-Featuring dedicated gaming controls the Play could signal the start of an explosion in mobile gaming, while the PlayStation certification will also give the Play access to a range of games not availble on other phones.
+Featuring dedicated gaming controls the Play could signal the start of an explosion in mobile gaming, while the PlayStation certification will also give the Play access to a range of games not available on other phones.

 The draw back of the Xperia Play is likely to be its price, as we expect it to be free only on high cost contracts of around £35-40 a month, this seems especially high when you consider the fact Sony Ericsson hasn't included the premium features found on its other recent handsets such as the Bravia engine or Exmoor camera sensor.